yangyu3390/layer4balancer/doc/0000-tcp-load-balancer.md

-Design and implement a basic TCP load balancer that is used to distribute network load across multiple upstreams.
+Design and implement a basic TCP proxy that is used to distribute network load across multiple upstreams.